-8. Screening
+7. Screening

 - a.
 Parking lots must be separated from the right of way by a building or screening within the parking setback as specified in the Lot Standards for each VCOD Tier.
 Screening shall consist of one or a combination of the following: - i.
-A landscape strip at least five (5) feet in width, running the full length of the parking lot perimeter along the right-of-way, excluding curb cuts and driveways (Fig. #). - a.
-The landscape strip must be planted with trees, shrubs, perennials, native grasses, and/or other planting types that provide a buffer from the rightof-way. - b.
+A landscape strip at least five (5) feet in width, running the full length of the parking lot perimeter along the right-ofway, excluding curb cuts and driveways (Fig. #). - a.
+The landscape strip must be planted with trees, shrubs, perennials, native grasses, and/or other planting types that provide a buffer from the right-of-way. - b.
 Deciduous shade trees must be planted for every 20 feet of landscape strip length, spaced linearly and parallel to the public right-of-way.
 Shade trees must be a minimum of two (2) inches in tree caliper when planted. - ii.
 A wall, barrier, or fence of uniform appearance.
 Such a wall, barrier, or fence may be opaque or perforated provided that not more than fifty (50) percent of the face is open.
 There shall be a landscaped strip with a minimum width of 3 feet between the base of the wall, barrier, or fence and right of way.
-The wall, barrier, or fence shall be at least 3 feet and not more than 6 feet in height.
+The wall, barrier, or fence shall comply with the provisions of the Fence ordinance in Chapter 5, Sections 5-30 5-34. - b.

-- b.
 The required screening shall be located so as not to conflict with any corner visibility requirements or any other City ordinances.
 Such screening may be interrupted by entrances or exits. - c.
-Every effort shall be made to retain existing trees. - d.
-The use of stormwater management techniques such as rain gardens and bioswales is encouraged in landscape strips. - e.
+The use of stormwater management techniques such as rain gardens and bioswales is encouraged in landscape strips. - d.
 Outdoor parking facilities containing 20 stalls or more must comply with the requirements in Sec.
-5.1.9.B. - f.
-Parking lots in the VC1, VC2, and VC3 districts abutting properties in any Residential Districts along any side or rear lot line must be screened, per the standards above. - g.
-Parking lot landscape strips, parking lot islands, landscape buffers, and other landscaped areas should utilize Low-Impact-Development (LID) practices consistent with state law to treat and discharge stormwater. - 9.
-Lighting Lighting shall comply with the provisions of the Light Trespass ordinance in Chapter 20 Sections 20-23 20-49.
+5.1.9.B. - e.
+Parking lots in the VC1, VC2, and VC3 districts abutting properties in any Residential Districts along any side or rear lot line must be screened, per the standards above.

+f.
+Parking lot landscape strips, parking lot islands, landscape buffers, and other landscaped areas should utilize Low-Impact-Development (LID) practices consistent with state law to treat and discharge stormwater.

+8. Lighting.
+Lighting shall comply with the provisions of the Light Trespass ordinance in Chapter 20 Sections 20-23 - 20-49.

-10. Loading
+9. Loading